hyphal-domenico/ewallace.github.io/manual/_posts/2021-04-22-wet-lab-tips-tricks.md

 This website can be used to calculate fmol concentrations for insert:vector for transformations.

 https://www.bioline.com/media/calculator/01_07.html

+## Fragment Analyzer Maintenance

+There is a red folder next to the Fragment Analyzer in room 3.18 containing all the protocols and weekly/monthly maintenance schedules.
+Maintenance of the Fragment Analyzer is the responsibility of all users.
+Please fill in the forms in the red folder when carrying out any maintenance tasks.
+These include changing buffers.
+If the forms are full new ones can be printed off from data store under `wallace_rna/admin/Fa Maintenance schedule`.

 ## Tip for making glycerol stocks in bulk